waf/replay-csharp/README.md

 - Run Replay.exe and type `help` to get started!
     - The very first run of Replay will be slow (around 7 or 8 seconds), but subsequent starts should be much faster (1 second or less).

+If you'd like to read more about what Replay can do, check out the [Usage page](https://github.com/waf/replay-csharp/wiki/Usage) on the wiki.

 ## Building from source

-- To build from source, clone the repository and run `dotnet build`
+To build from source, clone the repository and run `dotnet build`.
+See the [Contributing page](https://github.com/waf/replay-csharp/wiki/Contributing) on the wiki for more information.
-- Optionally, build a AOT-compiled version using `dotnet publish -r win10-x64 -c Release`

 ## Attribution